Back to school

 Drag them away from *that* fluffy Smiggle backpack and instead go for something a bit more understated, not to mention sustainable.
 This fun ruckie by Newquay based surf shop’s own label, Watershed Brand is made from water resistant durable fabric and designed for school and college (as well as beach trips too, natch) so has enough space for a whole load of books.
 Comes in a range of fun colours, but we love the mustard one above.

 Got little ones?
 Oooh, they’ll catch their death!
-Swaddle ’em up in this fab all in one waterpoof suit from Cornwall’s own children’s brand, Frugi.
+Swaddle ’em up in these fab all in one waterpoof suit from Cornwall’s own children’s brand, Frugi.
 It has an inner layer of comfy wadding and a fleece lining in the hood, body and legs for extra snuggliness.
 Made from post consumer recycled polyester – that’s recycled plastic bottles, how clever is that!?
 Bonus, matching rucksack, bottle and even lunch box available.

 We love Finisterre’s Nalgene water bottles (above) – part of their single use is no use campaign, and this one is a more kid-friendly 500ml.
 Apparently these were originally designed as lab equipment but quickly became popular with hikers and adventurers due to their lightweight and durable design.
 The tough Tritan plastic is BPA, BPS and phthalate free – and in bright red, hopefully hard to lose too.